-ACIR is honored to host retired South Korean Lieutenant General and former Commander of South Korea's Special Forces In-bum Chun who will speak on the topic, "Contemporary Issues on the Korean Peninsula."
+ACIR is honored to host retired South Korean Lieutenant General and former Commander of South Korea's Special Forces In-bum Chun who will speak on the topic, "North Korea and the Future of Security on the Korean Peninsula."

 General Chun pulls no punches when he speaks, and he has much to say about North Korea's "Supreme Leader," Kim Jong Un, and his nuclear ambitions.
 Is Kim stalling and buying time with the current American and South Korean administrations while he continues his march toward completion of a nuclear tipped missile?
 General Chun's review of past European and American administrations as well as the current one will prove to be a most interesting one.